xxxFRIARxxx/SaltyBot/README.md

 Because of the way this bot assigns ratings and probabilities of winning, ratings gain confidence with time.
 You'll find the most success of this bot once your database reaches ~20,000+ entries (roughly 30 days straight of logging).
 I know...I know...but k'mon, you're building your own database of ongoing fights!
 It'll take a bit!

-Realistically, it'll probably wager $1 on all bets up to ~1000 entries in the DB, then you'll probably come out 50:50 until about ~3000 entries, then it'll only get better from there.
+Realistically, it'll probably wager $1 on all bets up to ~1000 entries in the DB, you'll probably come out a little <50% on bets from about 1000-3000 entries (due to it betting on a ranked fighter when it finds them, against a new fighter with an assigned default ranking), then it'll only get better from there.